This section highlights initiatives that are in keeping with the aims of the BCSA. Send contributions to firstname.lastname@example.org.

 From 1940 to 1942 the Czechoslovak Free Army, consisting of 40,000 military personnel, was based in Leamington Spa.
 In 1968 their stay was commemorated in the town’s Jephson Gardens with a memorial fountain in the shape of a parachute.
 The seven men named on the memorial were specially trained paratroopers who were flown from England in the winter of 1941/2 to occupied Czechoslovakia in order to carry out sabotage missions and to support the underground movement.
 Four of them took part in the assassination of Reinhard Heydrich known an Operation Anthropoid.

 The Friends of the Czechoslovak Memorial Foundation has been set up to raise money for its restoration.
-For further information and to make a donation contact firstname.lastname@example.org
+For further information contact firstname.lastname@example.org

 National Scholarship Programme of the Slovak Republic